In Python, strings str are immutable sequences of Unicode characters used to represent text.

 print(fstring_message) # Output: "Hello, my name is Luis and I am 30 years old."

-In addition to basic string manipulation methods, Python offers specialized methods to check and transform strings:
+In addition to the basic string manipulation methods, Python offers specialized methods for verifying and transforming strings:

 string = "Python is awesome"